MobileKOTH/MKOTH-GSuite/README.md

 ## TODO
 - More JSON logging style to ease event parsing in the future
+- Pass by reference for all player objects
 - Holiday mode
 - Point Adjustment
 - Rank cleansing